derekpcollins/jquery-basic-modal/README.md

 ## Options

 The following are user-configurable options.
-How you define these options depends on which method you're using to trigger your modals (see below for examples).
+How you set these options depends on which method you're using to trigger your modals (see below for examples).

 <table>
   <thead>